 Information and photographs illustrating Nerine species A-G can be found on this page.

-Nerine alta see Nerine undulata
+Nerine alta W.F.Barker see Nerine undulata

-Nerine angustifolia is native to the summer rainfall areas of Lesotho, Swaziland and South Africa (KwaZulu-Natal, Free State, former Cape Province, and former Transvaal) where it occurs on flats and montane habits in acid grassland marshes, often in large colonies.
+Nerine angustifolia (Baker) W.Watson is native to the summer rainfall areas of Lesotho, Swaziland and South Africa (KwaZulu-Natal, Free State, former Cape Province, and former Transvaal) where it occurs on flats and montane habitats in acid grassland marshes, often in large colonies.
 It is usually evergreen in cultivation when grown in mild climates or in the greenhouse, but in nature is dormant during the winter and spring.
-The plants range from 30 cm (1 foot) to 1 meter (3 feet) and has up to six slightly channeled, linear leaves and pink flowers with wavy margins in the upper half, and recurved tips.
+The plants range from 30 cm (1 foot) to 1 m (3 feet) and have up to six slightly channeled, linear leaves and pink flowers with wavy margins in the upper half, and recurved tips.
 Photos 1-2 are from Mary Sue Ittner who grows it in coastal Northern California in a container where it is sheltered a bit in winter from the rain.
 Grown from seed, it blooms reliably every fall.
 Photos 3-6 are from Cameron McMaster.
 Photo 3 is of a Mpumalanga form grown in the garden.
 Photos 4-5 are habitat pictures taken in Lady Grey, and photo 6 was taken near Ugie, Maclear, Eastern Cape.

 The next two photos are of Nerine angulata, now included under Nerine angustifolia.
 Photo #1 was taken by Cameron McMaster in situ near Somerset East.
 Photo #2 was contributed by the UC Botanical Garden.

-Nerine appendiculata is native to the marshy, summer rainfall areas of East Cape Province to the middle and southwestern KwaZulu-Natal.
+Nerine appendiculata Baker is native from the marshy, summer rainfall areas of East Cape Province to the middle and southwestern KwaZulu-Natal.
 It is usually found in large colonies and blooms from December to the end of April (summer-fall).
 This species has deeply channeled linear leaves.
 The flowers have long white appendages at the base of the stamens and a many flowered inflorescence of pink flowers.
 It is best grown in full sun with the top of the neck of the bulbs just below the soil and well spaced heavy watering in summer and less water in winter.
 It often remains evergreen in cultivation.
 The final photo is of a plant grown from Silverhill seed, flowering in late August in the UK.
 Photos by Alessandro Marinello and Tom Mitchell.

-Nerine bowdenii is native to the summer growing regions from East Cape Province, Free State and KwaZulu-Natal.
-It is named after Athelstan Hall Cornish-Bowden a British born surveyor in South Africa who sent bulbs back to England in 1899.
+Nerine bowdenii W.Watson is native to the summer growing regions from East Cape Province, Free State and KwaZulu-Natal.
+It is named after Athelstan Hall Cornish-Bowden, a British born surveyor in South Africa, who sent bulbs back to England in 1899.
 Flowering occurs late in the season (fall), mostly in shades of pink.
-It is very hardy in cold climates and is popular for cut flowers, its hardy nature is said to be a result of it growing in the Drakensberg mountains.
+It is very hardy in cold climates and is popular for cut flowers.
+Its hardy nature is said to be a result of it growing in the Drakensberg mountains.
 Plants left undisturbed will multiply into many bulbs and bloom most spectacularly in the ground provided they get summer water.
 It is reported that this species matures from seeds in 5-6 years but can take as long as 9 years or more depending on growing conditions and disturbance (Jim Shields, Mark Mazer).
 Photo 1 was taken by Bill Dijk.
 Photo 2 was taken by Cameron McMaster of a white form.
 Photo 3 by Nhu Nguyen shows a closeup of the flower taken at the UC Botanical Garden.
 Photo 4 by David Pilling shows the commercially available cultivar 'Alba' flowering in North West England in November.

 Photos by Nhu Nguyen of some beautiful blooming clumps photographed at the Strybing Arboretum, San Francisco.
 Photo 1 shows the plants in front of some young silver trees, Leucadendron argenteum, another South African native.

-Nerine filifolia is native to the summer rainfall area of the East Cape, Free State, Swaziland and Mpumalanga where it is found growing in rock outcrops.
+Nerine filifolia Baker is native to the summer rainfall area of the East Cape, Free State, Swaziland and Mpumalanga where it is found growing in rock outcrops.
 This summer growing species is probably the most prolific and best known of the low growing species, and one that is deservedly popular as a border plant.
 The grassy almost evergreen foliage is thin and slender while the numerous flower scapes 6-9 in (14-22 cm) tall carry 8-10 small spidery light rosy-red flowers, freely produced during autumn.
 Photo 1 was taken by Bill Dijk and photo 2 was taken by Lee Poulsen August 2003.
 Photos 3-4 were taken by Cameron McMaster.
 Photo 3 is of a white form and photo 4 is of a pink form in habitat.
 Photo 5 was taken by Nhu Nguyen at the UC Botanical Garden in October 2008.

-Nerine flexuosa see Nerine humilis
+Nerine flexuosa (Jacq.)
+Herb. see Nerine undulata

-Nerine gaberonensis is a summer growing species native to southeastern Botswana and South Africa (Northern Cape Province and former Transvaal).
+Nerine gaberonensis Bremek. & Oberm. is a summer growing species native to southeastern Botswana and South Africa (Northern Cape Province and former Transvaal).
 Plants can be found in colonies between limestone cracks and granite outcrops or deep red sand dunes.
 They go completely dormant in the winter.
 Plant the bulbs with their necks just above soil level and give them full sun.
 In harsher sun areas, give the plant full morning exposure and afternoon shade.
 In plastic containers, water well once every 10 days in the summer growing season and once a month in the winter.
 The bulbs can also be kept completely dry during this rest period.
 In a good medium, no supplementary fertilizer is necessary because that will cause leaf growth in expense of flowers.
 Plants grown from seeds will often bloom in the third year of growth (Duncan 2002).
 The photos below were taken in habitat at the Augrabies falls (Northern Cape) by Christiaan van Schalkwyk.